My Genealogy Background

 I’m a 6th generation native Texan, graduate of the University of Texas at Austin with a degree in Speech Communication and minor in English.
 I taught public school (ninth graders—enough said!) and spent 10 years in the oil business.

 After a move to the Austin, Texas area, I worked at the Texas Legislature as a legislative aide and in several political and non-profit associations as director of development and executive director.
 After years in non-profits, I decided it was time to do what I loved: genealogy.
-For the past 6 years I’ve been a professional genealogist.
+For the last 15 years I’ve been a professional genealogist.
 I have researched for private clients, taught genealogy classes and worked with Ancestry.com as an Expert.

 Contact Andrea at: Andrea@familytreehunt.com.